agnesblch/MetIDfyR/README.md

 system("Rscript MetIDfyR.R -i input/diclofenac-picked.tsv -o Diclofenac_results -c input/config_diclofenac.R")
 ```
 5. When the run is done, open the file "ui.R" in MetApp directory and click "run app" to launch MetApp.
+6. In the "Visualization" panel open the output folder containing the file "out_....tsv".
-6. Visualize and generate a PDF report using the "Visualization" tab in the app.
+7. You can generate a PDF report containing the selected metabolites.

 ## Dependencies :
 MetIDfyR was developed and tested on <a href="https://www.r-project.org/" title="More about R">R</a> version 3.6.1.